djalilhebal/zero/docs/blog-post.md

 - **id**
 <img alt="0FB profile" src="screenshots/0FB-profile.png" width="250px" align="left" style="margin: 10px; margin-left: 0;" />
 As far as I know, Facebook assigns an id (*FBID*) to each of its objects (profiles, groups, posts, messages, etc.).
-In every 'messageable' profile ("page" or "user") webpage, there exists a 'Message' button (a link, actually).
+In every 'message-able' profile ("page" or "user") webpage, there exists a 'Message' button (a link, actually).
 We can use this link to get the profile's id.
 We can either look for a link whose text content consists of "Message", or whose URL starts with a specific prefix.
 I chose the latter approach:

 ```js